muhkashiff/amazon_products_sentimental_analysis/README.md

   </tr>
 </table>

+The scatter plots reveal interesting patterns in emotion and sentiment data.
+These features exhibit a concentration of data points between -0.20 and 0.80, with a consistent line at 1.0.
+This suggests a central tendency and a possible upper limit for these emotions.

+In contrast, subjectivity and intensity plots display a wider spread of data points.
+The subjectivity plot particularly stands out with two prominent lines at 1.0 and 0.0, along with some gaps.
+These lines likely indicate instances of high subjectivity (strongly opinionated) and high objectivity (factual).
+Similarly, the intensity plot shows a clear line at 1.0, suggesting the presence of very intense emotions.

 ### Box whisker Plots

 Box-and-whisker plots, or simply box plots, visually represent the distribution of a dataset.
 They display key statistical measures such as the median, quartiles, and outliers.
 The box represents the interquartile range (IQR), with the median depicted as a line inside the box.
 The "whiskers" extend from the box to the highest and lowest values within 1.5 times the IQR from the upper and lower quartiles, respectively.
 Box plots provide a concise summary of the data's central tendency, spread, and variability.

 <table>